malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 * Sports , Music, Hobbies
 * First Aid experience
 * What else can you think of?
+* WHat words can you use to describe your other experience better? (keen, proficient, qualified, active)

 ### If you have part-time experience